 “By tying employees’ performance to financial incentives, employers send signals to employees about their intention to reward extra work effort with more pay,” Ogbonnaya said in a statement.
 “Employees, in turn, receive these signals and feel obliged to work harder in exchange for more pay.”

-Although employees may value these earnings and see the pay structure as a positive, the ultimate beneficiary of their extra effort is the organization.
+Although employees may value these earnings and see the pay structure as positive, the ultimate beneficiary of their extra effort is the company.

 “As a consequence, performance-related pay may be considered exploitative, or a management strategy that increases both earnings and work intensification,” Ogbonnaya said.

 When the researchers looked specifically at pay tied to company profits, they found that performance-based pay increased job satisfaction, employee commitment and trust in management if the profit-related pay was distributed equitably across the organization.
 When profit-related pay was given only to a small portion of the workforce, by contrast, there were lower levels of job satisfaction, employee commitment and trust in management, the study found.

 Employees respond better to performance-based pay when it’s tied to company profits rather than to individual performance and when it’s distributed equitably across all levels of the business.